U.S. prosecutors drop corruption case against Sen. Menendez

 “We take no pleasure in seeing justice done at this stage in a case that should never have been brought.
 All that said, justice today is better than continuing on to inevitable acquittals on the remaining counts,” he added.

-Melgen was separately convicted of a Medicare fraud in Florida and is awaiting sentencing in that case in July.
+Melgen was separately convicted for Medicare fraud in Florida and is awaiting sentencing in that case.

-Reporting by Joseph Ax and Sarah N. Lynch, editing by G Crosse and Susan Thomas
+Reporting by Joseph Ax and Sarah N. Lynch, additional reporting by Jonathan Stempel; editing by G Crosse and Susan Thomas